dimuzzo/quiz-app/README.md

 * `index.html`: The main page where the user chooses the quiz type.
 * `theory.html`: The HTML structure for the theory quiz.
 * `pattern.html`: The HTML structure for the design patterns quiz.
+* `network.html`: The HTML structure for the computer network technologies quiz.
 * `style.css`: Contains the common CSS styles shared across all pages.
 * `quiz-style.css`: Contains specific styles for the quiz interface.
 * `quiz-logic.js`: The main JavaScript engine for the quizzes (rendering, scoring, navigation).